Optimizing Our Animal's Immune Response

 potent immune booster.
-I started by giving her a couple of capsules of TF+ a day (I slipped a capsule in her mouth one at a time AM and PM (or mixed it in her food) for 3 consecutive days.
+I started by giving her a couple of capsules of a natural immune enhancing supplement a day (I slipped a capsule in her mouth one at a time AM and PM (or mixed it in her food) for 3 consecutive days.
 As she did well,

 I increased the dosage to 3 capsules a day.
 A few weeks later, as she had recovered her health, I decreased the dosage to 2 capsules a day as a maintenance dosage.
 Shirley

-The Germ Survival Guide recommends T-factors.
-This new book written by

-Kenneth A. Bock, M.D., Steven J. Bock, M.D. is designed to give families and individuals preventative strategies to use to protect against germs and environmental threats.
-Transfer factors are extolled in the book as an effective way to optimize immune system function so that personal immunity is at its best in the face
+The Germ Survival Guide recommends this unique immune enhancing supplement.
+This new book written by Kenneth A. Bock, M.D., Steven J. Bock, M.D. is designed to give families and individuals preventative strategies to use to protect against germs and environmental threats.
+These immune molecules are extolled in the book as an effective way to optimize immune system function so that personal immunity is at its best in the face